 Care, treatment, and services provided through contractual agreement are provided safely and effectively.

-1. The hospital maintains a list of all contracted services, including the scope and nature of the services provided.
+1. The critical access hospital maintains a current list of all patient care services provided under contract, arrangement, or agreement.
+The list describes nature and scope of services provided.